plumier/plumier/docs/docusaurus/docs/Controller.md

     .then(koa => koa.listen(8000))
 ```

-But keep on mind that when using `ControllerFacility` the default registration behavior is overridden.
+But keep in mind that when using `ControllerFacility` the default registration behavior is overridden.

 ## Parameter Binding
 Parameter binding is a Plumier feature to automatically bound request part (context/query/body) into action parameters.
 Plumier provided 3 kind of parameter binding: Decorator Binding, Name Binding, Model Binding.